Older Albert Gumble Portrait

 Looking for something better and more stable, Albert moved to Manhattan, where brother Mose had relocated, to seek out opportunities with a variety of publishers as a song demonstrator and perhaps staff composer.
 After a meager output in 1906, Jerome H. Remick published one of his marches, Double Trouble, which helped establish a relationship between Albert and the growing company.
 In late 1907 he composed perhaps his best known instrumental, Bolo Rag, and self-published a version of it.
 The rag was soon picked up by Remick in early 1908 and was a very good seller for an instrumental piece.
 This also opened a door for Albert as a composer, and as a staff pianist and arranger for Remick as well.
 The Bolo Rag was recast as a song in 1909, selling even more copies.

 One of his songs of this period became notorious for its sweetness factor, singability, and (thanks to Moses) ubiquitous presence throughout the East and Midwest.
 Gumble penned the syrupy waltz tune Are You Sincere with a young Alfred Bryan in 1908.
 Through the usual distribution methods of free "professional copies," budget orchestrations to members of Remick's Orchestra Club, and just sheer willpower, this song seemed to permeate the air and both engendered both fondness and nausea among the public, and particularly the critics.
-One in particular from the Music Trade Review had panned the piece when it came out, but soon found himself outnumbered by the general public.
+One in particular from the Music Trade Review had panned the piece when it came out, but he soon found himself outnumbered by the general public.
 The unnamed writer (one of the editors) conceded as much in that paper in the October 10, 1908 edition:

 The Man on the Street: Are You Sincere?
 Sure!